opencelium/opencelium/docs/gettinginvolved/updating.rst

-Upgrade RPM package for SUSE Linux Enterprise Server 15 SP5
+Update RPM package for SUSE Linux Enterprise Server 15 SP5
 ==================

 .. warning::

-	| We currently do not support deb package installations in productive use.
+	| We currently do not support rpm package installations in productive use.
 	| We recommend using it for use in a test phase on a clean system!